 Furthermore, when exercising his or her right to data transfer in accordance with Art.
 20 Paragraph 1 of the DS-GVO, the data subject has the right to request that personal data be transferred directly from one person responsible to another, insofar as this is technically feasible and provided that this does not affect the rights and freedoms of other persons.

 To assert the right to data transferability, the person concerned can contact an employee of Coinsbee GmbH at any time.

 g) Right of appeal

 Every person concerned by the processing of personal data has the right, granted by the European legislator, to object at any time, for reasons arising from his or her particular situation, to the processing of personal data concerning him or her carried out pursuant to Article 6(1)(e) or (f) of the DS-GVO.
 This also applies to profiling based on these provisions.

-If TSMH GmbH processes personal data for the purpose of direct marketing, the data subject has the right to object at any time to the processing of personal data for the purpose of such marketing.
+If Coinsbee GmbH processes personal data for the purpose of direct marketing, the data subject has the right to object at any time to the processing of personal data for the purpose of such marketing.
 This also applies to profiling, insofar as it is connected with such direct marketing.
-If the data subject objects to TSMH GmbH processing for the purposes of direct marketing, TSMH GmbH will no longer process the personal data for these purposes.
+If the data subject objects to Coinsbee GmbH processing for the purposes of direct marketing, Coinsbee GmbH will no longer process the personal data for these purposes.

 h) Automated decisions in individual cases including profiling